jemish-169/Pro-Scanner/README.md

 ## Code Structure
 The app is built using the MVVM pattern, which separates concerns and provides a clear structure:
-- **Model**: Handles data operations and business logic.
-- **View**: Comprises the UI elements created using Jetpack Compose.
-- **ViewModel**: Bridges the Model and View, managing UI-related data and handling user interactions.

 ### Directory Structure
 - When a user creates a category and saves a file in it, a directory with the same name is created internally to store the PDF file.